volfpeter/htmy/docs/index.md

 - **Unopinionated**: use the backend, CSS, and JS frameworks of your choice, the way you want to use them.
 - Everything is **easily customizable**, from the rendering engine to components, formatting and context management.
 - Automatic and customizable **property-name conversion** from snake case to kebab case.
+- **Compatible** with any other templating library through wrappers.
 - **Fully-typed**.

 ## Testimonials